Welcome to

 Hear from Dr Shami and Bob's daughter, Kellie, in the video below.
 MINT Clinic | Integrative Medicine Doctor and GP Melbourne

-Inclusee Ltd, a not-for-profit charity, fosters connections among older Australians, First Nations people, and Carers through digital programs, aiming to create a sustainable, educated, fun, and supportive online community.
+Inclusee Ltd, a not-for-profit charity, fosters connections among older Australians and Carers through digital programs, aiming to create a sustainable, educated, fun, and supportive online community.

 ACKNOWLEDGMENT OF COUNTRY